richyen/richyen.github.io/_posts/2020-01-29-underestimating_log.markdown

 * 38% only log a timestamp (and nothing else)
 * The average number of parameters included in `log_line_prefix` is `0.93`

-# A Bit of history
+# A bit of history
 Wait a minute.
 On average less than one parameter in `log_line_prefix` for any `postgresql.conf`?
 How could that be?
 Bear in mind that prior to v.
 10, the default for `log_line_prefix` was simply `''`.
 That's right--nothing.
 It was up to the DBA to set a value.
 Seeing that this wasn't very useful, [Christoph Berg submitted a patch](https://github.com/postgres/postgres/commit/7d3235ba42f8d5fc70c58e242702cc5e2e3549a6) to set the default to `'%m [%p] '`.
 While it's not the best setting, it's a significant improvement to nothing at all.
 What this *does* tell me though, is that many users out there using v.
 9.x have not bothered to change `log_line_prefix` at all, making this one of the most neglected important features PostgreSQL has to offer.

 # More important than some may think